 Thos Hope (banker, born 1769)

-This early 19th century table is reminiscent of the ‘Grecian’ style that the pioneering collector and designer Thomas Hope (1769-1831) popularized in Britain with the publication of ‘Household Furniture and Interior Decoration’ in 1807.
+This antique (early 19th century) table is reminiscent of the ‘Grecian’ style that the pioneering collector and designer Thomas Hope (1769-1831) popularised in Britain with the publication of ‘Household Furniture and Interior Decoration’ in 1807.

 The furniture manufacturer George Oakley* (c.1765-1841) was greatly influenced by Hope’s designs and produced fashionable furniture also in this style, using brass & star inlays similar to our table on offer.
 The firm’s designs and craftsmanship earned them royal patronage, and Oakley worked for the Prince Regent at Carlton House, as well as supplying furniture and upholstery for The Mansion House and The Bank of England.
 His work for the Cheere family of Papworth Hall, Cambs.
 UK, is well documented.